felixxing/eecs/README.md

 ## Purpose
 This is the ECS system for my own custom OpenGl engine. and it's inspired by [entt](https://github.com/skypjack/entt).

-It lots of hash map to maintain almost constant time operation.
+It use lots of hash map to maintain almost constant time operation.

 ## Doc